Christ Church St Laurence: Music

 The choir has released several recordings, including a project to record music for the whole liturgical year.
 It has toured extensively in New Zealand, the UK and continental Europe, and the United States, with residencies in Westminster Abbey and St Paul's Cathedral, London, and services at Notre-Dame, Paris.

 The choir's first known performance was for the consecration of Christ Church in September 1845, when it was augmented by members of the Sydney Choral Society.
 The choir was the first in New South Wales to wear surplices.
 The choir stalls were originally on each side of the aisle in the nave.
 In 1885 the choir moved into the expanded chancel.
-Since the 1940s it has sung in the St Laurence chapel.
+From the 1940s it sang in the St Laurence chapel, until 2022, when the Evensong choir returned to the chancel while the High Mass choir remained in the chapel.

 The church's first organ, built by George Holdich of London in 1844, was destroyed by fire in 1905.
 The present organ, built by William Hill & Sons of London in 1891, was privately owned in Sydney before it was bought by the parish in 1905.
 It was restored by Orgues Létourneau of Saint-Hyacinthe, Quebec, in 1979.
-As well as its liturgical function, the organ is heard in a monthly recital before Evensong, and appears on a number of recordings.
+As well as its liturgical function, the organ is heard in a monthly Sunday-afternoon recital, and appears on a number of recordings.
 The Hill organ is supplemented by a 2011 continuo organ by Henk Klop of Garderen, Netherlands.

 An independent entity, St Laurence Music Incorporated, was established in 2001 to promote the appreciation of choral, organ and orchestral music through performances, recordings, tours and scholarships at or in association with the church.